Penn Station Access: Original announcement

 On January 8, 2014, then-New York Governor Andrew Cuomo voiced support for the project in his 2014 State of the State address.
 With his support for the project, $695 million was budgeted for the project in the MTA's 2015–2019 Capital Program.
 In order to accommodate more trains, power and signal systems, and yards at Penn Station and New Rochelle will be upgraded and three railroad bridges will be rehabilitated or replaced.
 In addition, a third track will be installed between the Parkchester/Van Nest station and north of the Co-Op City station, and additional switches will be added.
-Metro-North service to Penn Station will begin after the completion of the East Side Access project, which will divert some Long island Rail Road trains to Grand Central, therefore opening up slots at Penn Station for Metro-North service.
+Metro-North service to Penn Station will begin after the completion of the East Side Access project, which has diverted some Long island Rail Road trains to Grand Central, therefore opening up slots at Penn Station for Metro-North service.
 During peak hours there will be between six and ten trains to Penn Station.
 There will be four trains per hour to Connecticut in the reverse peak direction, and there will be two trains per hour to and from Penn Station during off-peak and weekends.

 The project would add redundancy to the regional transportation network in case of service interruption.
 Regional connectivity will be increased with accessible transfers to Amtrak, the Long Island Rail Road and New Jersey Transit at Penn Station.
-Through-running between the New Haven Line and New Jersey Transit would be possible, linking business centers in Connecticut and New Jersey while providing access to Newark Liberty Airport.
+Through-running between the New Haven Line and NJ Transit would be possible, linking business centers in Connecticut and New Jersey while providing access to Newark Liberty Airport.
 The draft Environmental Assessment was to be made available for public review in late 2018.
 In September 2017, the proposed alignment for the project only had three tracks through Hunts Point.